mharris382/Patchwork/Dreamwalker Developer Documentation/Onboarding Document.md

 - **Heavy Pickup**:  This pickup cannot be thrown and constrains the player's ability to jump with it.
 Only heavy pickups can be used to weigh down pressure plates.
 - **Breakable**: An object that breaks if a strong enough collision occurs on it.
 Example: **SporeJar**

-> NOTE: the puzzle actor ***IS*** the reset button.
-Because they are fundamentally linked, they are not implemented as separate actors.
-You cannot have a puzzle without a reset button.

 - **Puzzle Mechanism**:  mechanisms are actor/device that is somehow triggered by player action and produces a reaction to it's listeners.
 A mechanism may have more than one listener.
 	- *Continuous Mechanism*: Mechanism that operates between a continuous range of 0-1.
 Not yet introduced in-game.